|Pilot 1st Lt. David K. Allen (KIA, BR) Glen Elder, KS

 On April 14, 1943 took off Tafuna Airfield (Tutuila, Pago Pago Airport) on Tutuila Island (Tuituila) piloted by 1st Lt.
 David K. Allen on a routine flight.

 After take off this Wildcat crashed, killing the pilot on impact.

 Recovery of Remains

-After the crash, his body was recovered and his squadron mates were bearers at his funeral, including 1st Samuel B. Folsom.
-He was buried in a civilian cemetery on Tutuila Island.
-The grave was marked with the bent propeller from his crashed Wildcat.
-Postwar, his remains were exhumed and transported to the United States for permanent burial.
+After the crash, his body was recovered and buried in a civilian cemetery on Tutuila Island.
+His grave included the bent propeller from his crashed Wildcat.
+During his funeral, his VMF-111 squadron mates were the bearers at his funeral including 1st Samuel B. Folsom.
+Postwar, his remains were transported to the United States for permanent burial.

 Allen was officially declared dead the day of the mission.
-Allen was permanently buried at Glenwood Cemetery in Glen Elder, Kansas.
+He was permanently buried at Glenwood Cemetery in Glen Elder, Kansas.